KatGORA/CS_330_PLP/README.md

 ![structs vs. classes](https://slideplayer.com/slide/6837896/23/images/46/Differences+Between+Classes+And+Structs.jpg)

 - structs should use the same principles for variable name creation and not include special characters otehr than "_" and should also generally follow strong tradition in having lowercase starting and followed by alphanumeric.
+- C therefore does not also include support for inheritence since that is a property of object oriented programming.

 ### ***__str__() function in C?***
 #### **scanf() and printf()**